welldonestudio/welldonestudio.github.io/docs/wallet/manual/how-to-send-tokens.md

 description: Send Tokens using WELLDONE Wallet
 ---

-# How to send tokens
+# How to Send Tokens

 To transfer tokens, first go to the account page you want to transfer.